 Reason #1: For Identification Purposes

-One of the best metaphors for SSL is a passport or a driver’s license, for the sake of this exercise we’ll go with the driver’s license.
+One of the best metaphors for SSL is a passport or a driver’s license, for the sake of this exercise, we’ll go with the driver’s license.
 A driver’s license and an SSL certificate serve two primary functions.
 On the one hand, a driver’s license provides you access to the roads and grants you the ability to drive on them.
 SSL facilitates encryption via the SSL protocol, it basically gives you permission to use secure connections.
-One is vehicle in transit; one is data in transit—hey, let’s not try to go too deep into this metaphor.
+One is a vehicle in transit; one is data in transit—hey, let’s not try to go too deep into this metaphor.

 The other function they both serve is to authenticate identity.
 And the issuing agency – the DMV or the Certificate Authority (CA) – occasionally need you to come back and check in so they can keep up to date information about you on record.

-That’s especially important in the realm of cyber security.
+That’s especially important in the realm of cybersecurity.
 By default, the browsers that we use to navigate the web don’t trust individual websites.
 Browsers are designed to keep users safe and by virtue of that, they’re skeptical of everything and everyone.
 In order for a browser to trust a website, it needs to see that is has been authenticated by a trusted third party.

 CAs represent that trusted third party.
-To be a trusted CA, you have to abide by rigorous standards set forth by the CA/Browser forum – which acts as the regulator body for the industry – and any mistakes the CA makes can and will be used against it.
-That means that it’s in the CA’s best interest to keep up-to-date information on the sites it issues to because, for all intents and purposes, they’re vouching for those sites’ identities.
+To be a trusted CA, you have to abide by rigorous standards set forth by the CA/Browser forum – which acts as the regulatory body for the industry – and any mistakes the CA makes can and will be used against it.
+That means that it’s in the CA’s best interest to keep up-to-date information on the sites it issues too because, for all intents and purposes, they’re vouching for those sites’ identities.

 By making you renew at least every two years the CA can ensure that it has accurate identifying information on the company or organization it’s issuing to, in addition to making sure that the company still owns the registered domain.
 After all, domains change hands all the time.